 - What material are your strings made of?

-As you can see there are many variables that make this a tough question to answer.
+As you can see, there are many variables that make this a tough question to answer.
 Even right down to how you store your guitar.
-Is the humidity in the room good for the guitar or will the wood shrink?
+Is the humidity in the room good for the instrument, or will the wood shrink?

 Generally speaking, frets should be inspected for wear every string change.
-And most advanced players would say that every 2 years of normal play time they should be leveled and re-crowned at the very least.
+And most guitarists would say that every 2 years of normal play time they should be leveled at the very least.

 This is one part that is a bit of a mystery to most players.
-But just like the brakes on your car, they are a part that break down with use.
+But just like the brakes on your car, they are a part that breaks down with use.
 At some point, maintenance or replacement is necessary.
 Sometimes only a few wear out.
-Sometimes all of the 22-24 frets on your guitar do.
-Getting to know a good technician or luthier that you trust can help you find proper intervals for service. .